Caprice-Thompson/destination-app/backend/README.md

 ## Overview

-The **Backend** is a TypeScript-based service that provides data related to natural hazards, including volcanoes and earthquakes.
-It interacts with external APIs to fetch and process data, offering endpoints for retrieving comprehensive natural hazard information based on location and other parameters.
+The **Backend** is a TypeScript-based service that provides data related to natural hazards, including volcanoes and earthquakes and country specific details such as city population and unesco sites.
+It interacts with external APIs and a DB to fetch and process data, offering endpoints for retrieving comprehensive natural hazard and country specific information based on country and other parameters.

 ## Project Structure